stammen/dnssd-uwp/README.md

 	* Enumerate MIDI in and out ports
 	* Open MIDI ports
 	* Send and receive MIDI messages

-## Obtaining the Prebuilt winrtmidi DLLs  ##

-You can also obtain the prebuilt winrtmidi dlls by directly downloading the winrtmidi NuGet package from nuget.org.

-1. Download the nuget package file.
-You may need to change the version number in the following URL to get the latest version. http://api.nuget.org/packages/winrt.0.0.1.nupkg

-1. Change the .nupkg extension to .zip

-1. Unzip the file.
-The winrtmidi DLLs will be in the bin folder of the extracted folder.
-The winrtmidi header files will be in the Include folder.

 #Testing for Windows 10 <a id="testing-for-windows-10"/>#